corona-school/backend/common/chat/README.md

 -   **Match Dissolution**: If a match between chat participants was dissolved more than 30 days ago, the chat is no longer considered relevant and is deactivated.
 -   **Subcourse Completion**: If the associated subcourse for the chat has ended more than 30 days ago, the chat serves no further purpose and is deactivated.

-Deactivated chats can be reactivated if necessary.
-When a participant accesses a deactivated chat, they will have the option to reactivate it, triggering the chat to become active again.

 ### ⚓️ Webhook for missed messages

 The webhook's main purpose is to detect when a user misses a regular chat message (not system messages).
 When the webhook receives the `notification.trigger` action for a missed regular message, it generates a Lern-Fair notification.
 This notification is sent to the user in-app and via email to inform them about the missed message.
 By doing so, we ensure that users are promptly notified about any missed important communications within the chat.